amyreese/zsh-opt-path/README.md

 ## copyright

-zsh-opt-path is copyright 2015 John Reese and licensed under the MIT license.
+zsh-opt-path is copyright 2022 Amethyst Reese and licensed under the MIT license.